John Jacob Astor Hotel: Closure and long vacancy

 In 1968, city officials condemned the building, declaring it a public nuisance and a fire hazard, and ordered it vacated.
 Except for a small Greyhound Lines terminal that was still operating in 1970, the building sat vacant for several years.
 A 1978 plan by the city to tear the building down was dropped when voters turned down a request for public funding to carry out the demolition.
 The Clatsop County government took ownership in 1978 through tax foreclosure and sold the building at auction in early 1979.
 During 1979, a group of local historians hoping to prevent further threat of demolition succeeded in an effort to get the landmark listed on the National Register of Historic Places.
 However, a succession of proposals to renovate and reopen the "derelict eyesore" failed to come to fruition.
 In 1983, a feature article about Astoria in The Sunday Oregonian referred to the Astor Hotel: "Formerly the pride of Astoria, the once-elegant inn now houses only frequent trespassers and serves as a haven for minor-in-possession juveniles with little to do on an Astoria Saturday night."
 Still wearing the pink paint, now faded, that it was given in the 1950s, the decaying building that still dominated the downtown skyline had come to be known as "the pink elephant" by local residents.
 At the end of an eight-year period as Astoria's mayor, Bob Chopping had given up hope of saving the hotel, telling a reporter in early 1983 that, "Citizens must have realized after all these years, chances of renovation is nil."

 Conversion to apartments

 Looking east on downtown's main street.
 The Astor Hotel building is the city's tallest commercial structure.

 In late 1984, a plan was approved in which private investors would convert the former hotel into 70 apartments for low-income residents on the six upper floors and commercial space on the first two floors.
 The building reopened in 1986 with 66 apartments of subsidized housing, referred to as the Astor Apartments and no longer colored pink.
 The lowermost two floors remained mostly vacant into the 1990s, but gradually businesses moved into the commercial spaces.
 The ornate lobby remained unused until 2010, when a business selling vintage furniture and hardware moved into the space.

+As of 2026, the lobby was available as a venue for social functions, marketed as The Ruins At The Astor.